freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-basic-function-projects/top-basic-functions-exercise-a.md

 # --description--

 Create a function that takes in an integer.
-This function should return the given interger + 7 if the integer is less than 10, if the integer is greater than or equal to 10, it should return the given integer - 3.
+This function should return the given `integer + 7` if the integer is less than `10`.
+If the integer is greater than or equal to `10`, it should return the given `integer - 3`.

 The name of the function should be `addOrSubtract`.